This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-- Shrimp ceviche really is a dish best served fresh, so I don’t recommend storing it for more than a day or two.
-Drain some of the extra liquid, before serving.
+Shrimp ceviche is best served fresh, so I don’t recommend storing it for more than a day or two.
+To store it properly, keep it in an airtight container in your fridge.
+Drain some of the extra liquid before serving.

 Pin this now to find it later